 Information for first year students

-This page provides information particularly relevant to first year Neural Dynamics students.
+This page provides information particularly relevant to first year Neural Dynamics students; it is updated at the start of each academic year so the details below relate to 2018-19.

 During the first year, you will gain necessary background knowledge by attending taught units and doing a computational mini-project.
 You will carry out two extended research projects (which you will choose from a list of available projects), each investigating dynamics in a different neural system.
 Subsequently, you will develop one of these projects into a PhD project lasting the remaining three years.